IHE/ITI.Scheduling/input/pagecontent/volume-1.md

 #### XX.1.2.1 Find Appointments [ITI-Y1]

-This transactions searches for availability for a future appointment(s) using the Find Appointments operation.
+This transaction searches for availability for a future appointment(s) using the Find Appointments operation.
 {%include FindAppointments-note.md%}

 For more details see the detailed [transaction description](ITI-Y1.html)

 #### XX.1.2.2 Hold Appointment [ITI-Y2]

 Request for a hold on a selected Appointment in order for the user to complete entering data for booking an appointment.
-This operation precedes the booking and follows the determination of appointment availability using the Find Appointments or Pre-fetch Slots option.
+This operation precedes the booking and follows the determination of appointment availability using the Find Appointments operation.
+{%include HoldAppointment-note.md%}

 For more details see the detailed [transaction description](ITI-Y2.html)
 #### XX.1.2.3 Book Appointment [ITI-Y3]

+This operation books an appointment following the determination of appointment availability using the Find Appointments operation.
+Using different combination of parameters, this operation can book a new appointment, calncel an already existing appointment, or reschedule an existing appointment.
+{%include BookAppointment-note.md%}

 For more details see the detailed [transaction description](ITI-Y3.html)